ska-sa/dc_sand/utilities/network_udp_packet_timing/readme.md

 The following are useful commands when looking at C-states:
 1. `cat /sys/module/intel_idle/parameters/max_cstate` - View the maximum system c-state.
-3. `sudo powertop` - Detailed system power consumption and C-state levels can be monitored using the [powertop](https://01.org/powertop) utility.
+2. `sudo powertop` - Detailed system power consumption and C-state levels can be monitored using the [powertop](https://01.org/powertop) utility.

 C-states can be disabled in system bios.

 ## Process Priority
-`sudo nice -n -5 ./udp_send`
+`sudo nice -n -5 ./udp_send` (lower value is higher priority)

+`sudo chrt 50 numactl -C 0 -m 0 ./udp_send` (Higher value is higher priority)

+## NTP
+1. Install NTP if it is not installed : `sudo apt-get install ntp`.
+2. View the ntp servers that are connected: `ntpq -p`.
+The ip address with the "*" next to it is the one that the server is using to set its time.
+3. Go to the ntp configuration `/etc/ntp.conf` file and add the following line: `server ntp.kat.ac.za iburst`.
+This line adds the local ntp server to the list of available servers.
+Removing the other servers will force your server to sync to that one server.
+4. Restart the ntp server: `sudo service ntp restart`.
+Run `ntpq -p` to confirm that the server now appears in the list of available NTP servers and that it has a "*" next to it indicating the time

 ## Additional Reading
 Here is a [link](https://access.redhat.com/sites/default/files/attachments/20150325_network_performance_tuning.pdf) to a useful guide on tuning network performance.
 It provides details the reasons for most of the above \